chapel-lang/chapel/doc/rst/language/spec/error-handling.rst

-   Additional information about the current implementation of error handling and the *strict* error handling mode, which is not defined here, is available online in the errorHandling technical note :ref:`readme-errorHandling`.
+   Additional information about the current implementation of error handling and the *strict* error handling mode, which is not defined here, is available in the :ref:`errorHandling technical note <readme-errorHandling>`

 .. _Throwing_Errors: